-Educational research has never meant more to me than it does now in my position in the library.
+Educational research has never meant more to me than it does now.
 As a classroom teacher I used to rely on the findings of the experts.
 My current concerns are in transliteracy and participatory culture and how I can support staff and students to put thinking and learning first.
-Two years ago I was able to see huge physical results in moving my library to a library learning commons with a full reno and remodel to improve accessibility and availability to resources.
-We replaced our 45 desktop computer lab with 130 Google chromebooks in 5 carts and a variety of soft seating.
-Big big changes in learning are happening in my LLC.
+Recently I was asked by IFLA and UNESCO to keynote in Buenos Aires on the success of shifting culture in the school library.

-As well, I am very curious about building participatory activities in my LLC that may include everything from collective intelligence to gaming to collective artworks to book clubs and special guests.
+As well, I am very curious about building participatory activities in my school that may include everything from collective intelligence to gaming to collective artworks to book clubs and special guests.

-As an aside, I’m also the mom of an 11 year old, Max, who was diagnosed on the Autism spectrum in 2012.
+As an aside, I’m also the mom of a 15 year old, Max, who was diagnosed on the Autism spectrum in 2012.
 As all kids do, his strengths and challenges oscillate as he grows and develops.
-Along with strong interests in art, construction, and plants, I can tell that a strong interest in girls is on the horizon.
+Along with strong interests in art, animation, sewing, computers and plants, I know that there are many changes for him on the horizon.
 Being a parent, greatly influences my perceptions as an educator.